wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/configuration-analyzer.md

 - **Last modified**: The date that the policy was last modified.

 > [!NOTE]
-> If your subscription includes Microsoft Defender for Office 365 you’ll be able to make use of Safe Attachments and Safe Links.
+> If your subscription includes Microsoft Defender for Office 365 you'll be able to make use of Safe Attachments and Safe Links.

 ### Configuration drift analysis and history tab in the configuration analyzer